brush

 OVERVIEW

-By L.H.Barker
+by L.H.Barker

-In 1997, architect John Mesick (Mesick • Cohen • Wilson • Baker •Architects Albany, New York) contacted L.H.Barker to do two architectural illustrations of the Historic St. Mary’s City Chapel, Historic St. Mary’s City, MD.
+In 1997, architect John Mesick (Mesick • Cohen • Wilson • Baker •Architects Albany, New York) contacted L.H.Barker to do two architectural illustrations of the Historic St. Mary's City Chapel, Historic St. Mary's City, MD.
 The pieces were to be used for promotion and fund raising towards the reconstruction of the building.
-The client requested that the pieces reflect the “Dutch genre” school of painting in the late 1600’s, the period of when the Chapel stood.
+The client requested that the pieces reflect the “Dutch genre” school of painting in the late 1600's, the period of when the Chapel stood.
 This required the use of only brushes and paints.
-Painting the suite was compressed into a very short turn around time.
+Painting the suite was compressed into a very short turnaround time.

 The Chapel Interior